The NFL's fastest players: Everyone's chasing Tyreek

 Track times: 10.49 (100), 21.76 (200) | 40 time: 4.28

 In two NFL seasons, Nelson has averaged more than 19 yards per catch (19.3).
-He's a true big-play weapon at the position with the speed to get over the top of the secondary and eliminate defensive pursuit.
+He's a true big-play weapon with the speed to get over the top of the secondary and eliminate defensive pursuit.
 Check out this touchdown run versus the Dolphins on the reverse (watch).
 Nelson destroys the angle from the safety and outruns the defense on his way to six.
 Given his size (5-foot-10, 160 pounds), Nelson isn't going to earn his money on middle-of-the-field throws.
 Instead, he's going to work over the top of the secondary and rip off chunk plays with that 4.28 speed.

 4. Ted Ginn Jr., WR, New Orleans Saints